Monday, August 30, 2021

 Each participant in his study selected between organic and non-organic grocery items while exposed to either a pleasant or unpleasant odor, with the odor being one people tend to consider from either a natural or a non-natural source.
 The pleasant natural fragrance was lemongrass and lavender.
 The pleasant non-natural was a gender-neutral smell of ambiguous origin.
 The unpleasant natural was the fart spray and fish oil, and the unpleasant non-natural was burnt engine oil.

-Compared to a control group of consumers who made their choices in an environment with no odor pumped in, the group experiencing the pleasant natural odor were more likely to select organic over non-organic items.
+Compared to a control group of consumers who made their choices in an environment with no odor pumped in, the group experiencing the pleasant natural odor was more likely to select organic over non-organic items.
 That’s what would be predicted by common sense as well as by past research results.
 But the people exposed to the unpleasant non-natural odor also were more likely than those in the control group to select organic over non-organic.
 It’s as if the smell of burnt engine oil made the consumers long for products of natural origin as compensation.

 The groups exposed to the fart spray and fish oil or the non-natural pleasant smell were less likely than those in the control group to choose organic over non-organic.
 This is evidence that it wasn’t just the presence of a fragrance which affected choices.